141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 While it may seem odd to recommend cutting down trees to protect forests, it is a good policy.

-Forest fires were once part of the cycle of forests.
+Forest fires were once a natural part of the forest cycle.
 Small fires kept scrub growth under control and thinned the forest.

 The decades-old policy of fire suppression has changed the natural evolution of forests.
-It has led to dense growth that is unhealthy for the forest and the accumulation of potential fuel that results in an intense wildfire if one starts.
+It has led to dense growth that is unhealthy for the forest and the accumulation of potential fuel, which can result in an intense wildfire if one starts.

 We saw such a wildfire in San Diego a few years ago.
-These extreme forest fires are very dirty in terms of atmospheric pollution.
-They release vast amounts of particulate matter, including the sulfur and nitrogen compounds that give rise to acid rain.
+These extreme forest fires are very polluting to the atmosphere.
+They release vast amounts of particulate matter, including sulfur and nitrogen compounds that contribute to acid rain.

 Selective harvesting of wood from a forest improves its health while providing fuel that can now be burned cleanly.

 It also reduces the risk of an intense, out-of-control forest fire.
-The Oregon Department of Energy commissioned an excellent Forest Health and Biomass Energy paper.
+The Oregon Department of Energy commissioned an excellent paper on Forest Health and Biomass Energy.
 Here’s a quote from that paper that explains the detrimental effects of forest overgrowth:

 “In recent years, the consequences of fire suppression on the ecosystems have become evident.
-Plant communities that are too dense for a particular site's moisture and nutrient conditions compete for limited resources.
+Plant communities that are too dense for a particular site's moisture and nutrient conditions compete for the limited resources available.
 When the competition becomes excessive during dry spells, major diebacks occur.
-In many Western climates (characterized by dry summers and cold winters), biological decomposition is too slow to offset the fuel buildup.
-More living and dead fuels are present, both in larger landscape patches and in the vertical structure of the forest.
-Any ignition in dry weather will likely result in a major wildfire that behaves so violently that suppression may be impossible.
+In many Western climates (characterized by dry summers and cold winters), biological decomposition is too slow to offset the buildup of fuel.
+More living and dead fuels are present, both in larger landscape patches and in the forest's vertical structure.
+Any ignition in dry weather will likely result in a major wildfire so violent that suppression may be impossible.
 Such intense fires kill plant communities that were historically tolerant of milder fires.
 The heat from these intense, unnatural fires causes serious and often permanent soil damage.”

 Prudent forest management calls for selective thinning.
 The resultant wood can be used as either lumber or fuel.
 We gain energy while helping the forest.

-This is another situation in which the advantages of biomass energy are multifaceted.
+This is another instance where the advantages of biomass energy are multifaceted.

-To the extent biomass fuels replace fossil fuels and reduce the severity of forest fires and field burns, they reduce air pollution and the addition of nitrogen and sulfur compounds responsible for acid rain to the atmosphere.
+To the extent biomass fuels replace fossil fuels and reduce the severity of forest fires and field burns, they reduce air pollution and the addition of nitrogen and sulfur compounds to the atmosphere, which are responsible for acid rain.
 As you can see, there are several advantages of biomass energy.
-It will never completely meet our energy needs, but it certainly is a good addition to our energy mix.
+It will never wholly meet our energy needs, but it is a good addition to our energy mix.

 Delivery in Connecticut ONLY starting at 1 Ton of Pellets.